-The bill aims to enhance the preservation and inspection of historical records related to Lakeland Village, a state-operated facility for individuals with intellectual or developmental disabilities.
-It mandates the division of archives and records management, in collaboration with various state departments, to create a comprehensive preservation plan.
-This plan will identify at-risk records and artifacts, assess their condition, outline preservation steps, and include a timeline and budget for the work.
-Notably, records from Lakeland Village must be retained through 2030, ensuring that no records are destroyed until the preservation plan is completed and funded.
+The bill amends existing laws regarding the preservation and inspection of state historical records, specifically focusing on the historical documents and artifacts from Lakeland Village, a state-operated facility for individuals with intellectual or developmental disabilities.
+It mandates the creation of a comprehensive preservation plan by the division of archives and records management in collaboration with various state departments and the University of Washington.
+This plan must identify at-risk records, assess their condition, outline preservation steps, and include a timeline and budget for the work, which is to be reported to the legislature by September 1, 2025.
+Additionally, it stipulates that records from Lakeland Village will be retained through 2030, ensuring that no records are destroyed until the preservation plan is completed and funded.

-Additionally, the bill amends RCW 40.14.030 to clarify the status of public records transferred to state archives.
-It establishes that records deemed confidential or privileged retain their status after transfer, but after 75 years, they become open for public inspection and copying.
-The amendments also reinforce that confidentiality protections under various laws remain intact, regardless of the record's age.
-This legislative effort aims to centralize and preserve valuable historical records while ensuring appropriate access and confidentiality standards are maintained.
+Furthermore, the bill modifies RCW 40.14.030 to clarify the status of public records transferred to state archives.
+It establishes that records deemed confidential or privileged retain their status after transfer unless the archivist, with the originating jurisdiction's concurrence, decides otherwise.
+Notably, it introduces a provision that allows restricted records to be open for public inspection and copying after 75 years from their creation, while also reinforcing existing confidentiality protections under various laws.
+This aims to enhance public access to historical records while maintaining necessary privacy safeguards.

 Statutes affected: